christsven/H.E.A.T/factions/eufor-forces.md

 as long as they have no Pins.
 The system costs +1pt/soldier of a squad.

 _TLDR: FÉLIN system for every infantry unit at +1pt/u.
 Units with FÉLIN system do not need to do an order check when splitting into fireteams._

+### Combat Readiness

+Due to a lack of experience regarding mobilization at a divisional level, the strain on logistic is quite high.
+Transport units must perform an order check with 1 pin marker when moving out of reserve to represent the stressed personnel.

+*TLDR +1 pin on all reserve transports*

 ***